schellingerhout/schellingerhout.github.io/_posts/2017-12-01-sieve-of-eratosthenes.md

 for example we could have `FBitFieldArray : Array[0..2] of UInt64;` to represent 0 to 191

-FBitFieldArray[0] would be 0 to 63, FBitFieldArray[1] would be 64 to 127, FBitFieldArray[2] would be 128 to 191.
+`FBitFieldArray[0]` would be 0 to 63, `FBitFieldArray[1]` would be 64 to 127, `FBitFieldArray[2]` would be 128 to 191.
 Indexing on field [0] is easy, we just use our number, but what about the other fields.
-In Delphi integer division is done with `Div` and the modulo is obtained, while the `Mod` method gets the remainder (modulus) of a number after division.
+In Delphi integer division is done with `Div`, while the `Mod` method gets the remainder (modulus) of a number after division.
 Both can be done at the same time with `DivMod`.
 Since we have blocks of 64 we can divide by 64 to get the block we are in and the remainder would be the position inside that block

  {% highlight pascal %}
 DivMod(index, 64, LBlockIndex, LBlockBitIndex);